Bali, Indonesia – Island of the Gods.

 Currency exchange in Bali can be done at banks, upscale hotels, or at one of the numerous money changers scattered around the downtown area.

 If possible, try to exchange your money at a bank.
-Not only will you get a better rate, you will also avoid losing out to the scams which are often carried out by unscrupulous money changers.
+Not only will you get a better rate, but you will also avoid losing out to the scams which are often carried out by unscrupulous money changers.

 Bali is not only supremely beautiful, it’s very budget-friendly as well!